| Endymion MailMan Installation

 as a server then you're a Unix user too whether you know it or

+not, use that installation manual.
 If you are a Windows user then you will

 be interested in our Windows